ropensci/stats19/README.md

 <img src="man/figures/README-sfplot-1.png" width="33%" /><img src="man/figures/README-sfplot-2.png" width="33%" /><img src="man/figures/README-sfplot-3.png" width="33%" />

-It is clear from the previous plot that pedestrians, cyclists and car occupants tend to get hurt in different places.
-Car occupant casulaties, for example, are comparatively common on the outskirts of Leeds, where speed limits tend to be higher and where there are comparatively high volumes of motor traffic, compared with the city centre.
+It is clear that pedestrians, cyclists and car occupants tend to get hurt in different places.
+Car occupant casualties, for example, are comparatively common on the outskirts of Leeds, where speed limits tend to be higher and where there are comparatively higher volumes of motor traffic, compared with the city centre.

-Another way of visualising the data, in this case to show the spatial distribution of crashes causing pedestrian casualties by number of pedestrians hurt and crash severity, is with **ggplot2**:
+Another way of visualising these data is to show the spatial distribution of crashes causing pedestrian casualties by number of pedestrians hurt and crash severity.
+This is easily done with **ggplot2**:

 ``` r
 ggplot(crashes_joined, aes(colour = Total)) +